 Everybody is doing escape rooms these days…and I’ve jumped onto the bandwagon with enthusiasm!
 Even though the kids had tons of fun with the safari conversation skills lesson and safari social filter lesson, I knew they would need additional reinforcement of those skills.
-Because escape rooms are best for review, this was the perfect opportunity to give one a try.
+Because escape rooms are best for review, this was the perfect opportunity to create a school counseling escape room.

 For those of you interested in doing your own, I’ll try and be detailed as I write it out for you.
 If you have questions (about this particular one or just how it went in general), please feel free to contact me!